atk4/book/en/model/core.rst

 You can still use generic Model with SQL driver, such as SQLite, but both use slightly different implementations.
 As of version 4.3 I recommend using SQL_Model as it is much more tested and optimized.
+You will also be able to use expressions and joins freely.

 Using Caching
 -------------